arielgee/Lizard/.misc/tasks.md

 * when injecting ruleActions, the call to colorizeElement() need to be delayed so that it will affect isolated elements
 	* jsCode += `setTimeout(() => ruleActions.colorizeElement(${JSON.stringify(details)}), 250);`;
 * lizardDB - change index names to the value name
+* remove 'manage extention' menu item and eplase it with mine? => no
 ---

 ## REMEMBER: Update showVersionNotice() For Each New Version!